-School L District: State Charter Name: School N Name: Name of Principal or Charter Administrator: Signature: that the school named above is in compliance ach box that applies below) with the following: The Safe Schools Plan is reviewed, at a min school emergency, and revised as necessary. nimum, annually, or more frequently, such as following The Safe Schools Plan is secured (i.e., not ava afe Schools Plan is secured (i.e., not available on a public website).
-The Safe Schools Plan is shared with relevant community partners, named below:
+School District N Name: State Charter Name: Print N ame of S uperintendent: Print Name of Charter Director or Administrator: Superir ntendent o or Designee Signature: Director or Designee Signature: school district named above is in corthat applies below) npliance with the following: e Schools Plan is reviewed, at a g a school emergency, and revised a minimum, annually, or more frequently, such s necessary. as The Safe e Schools Plan is secured (i.e., not av ailable on a public website).
+The Safe e Schools Plan is shared with relevan t community partners, named below: - - -